-The 2.250% Global Notes due 2036 (the "notes") will mature on August 12, 2036.
-Mexico will pay interest on the notes on August 12 of each year, commencing August 12, 2021.
+The 3.500% Global Notes due 2034 (the "2034 notes") will mature on February 12, 2034.
+The 4.400% Global Notes due 2052 (the "2052 notes") will mature on February 12, 2052.
+We refer to the 2034 notes and the 2052 notes collectively as the "notes."
+Mexico will pay interest on the notes on February 12 and August 12 of each year, commencing February 12, 2022.
 Mexico may redeem the notes, in whole or in part, before maturity on the terms described herein.
 The notes will not be entitled to the benefit of any sinking fund.
+The offering of the 2034 notes and the offering of the 2052 notes, each pursuant to this prospectus supplement, are not contingent upon one another.

-The notes were issued under an indenture.
+The notes were issued under an indenture, and each of the 2034 notes and the 2052 notes constitutes a separate series under the indenture.
 The indenture contains provisions regarding future modifications to the terms of the notes that differ from those applicable to Mexico's outstanding public external indebtedness issued prior to November 10, 2014.
 Under these provisions, which are described beginning on page 15 of the accompanying prospectus dated September 25, 2020, Mexico may amend the payment provisions of the notes and other reserved matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of notes, more than 75% of the aggregate principal amount of the outstanding notes of such series; (2) with respect to two or more series of notes, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of notes, more than 66 2/3% of the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding notes of each series affected by the proposed modification, taken individually.